mailhexu/anaddb_irreps/README.md

 # anaddb_irreps
-A simple wrapper of the phonopy irreps module for finding irreduciple representations of the phonon modes in anaddb output
+A simple wrapper of the phonopy irreps module for finding irreduciple representations of the phonon modes in anaddb output.

 ## Installation
 ```